Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

+The right column of Figure \ref{fig08_CHset_CO_I_df_hh} shows that the third harmonic $a_3$ starts to become noticeable at a distance (row (d)) where the contrast inversion starts to emerge and the repulsive force between the CO tip termination becomes large enough to cause considerable tip bending.

+The emergence of a third harmonic requires the tip to go through a force profile as plotted in Figure \ref{fig04_df_a2_to_a4} (c), i.e. overcoming a force barrier, followed by a reduction in force and again followed by an increasing force.
+The qualitative Figure \ref{fig03_DFT_g_d_trans_struc_F_v_z} (c) would provide a similar force profile, suggesting that the emergence of $a_3$ is related to overcoming a strong force barrier such as occurs in the graphite to diamond transition.

-The weak lateral stiffness of the CO terminated tip allows it to pivot around the center of the metallic front atom of the tip with an arm of $d=r_{Cu}+r_{CO}$ as displayed in Fig. \ref{fig13_hh_ring_dia}.
+While $a_3$ starts to emerge at the hollow sites, further approach leads to a ring-like appearance.
+We now look closer at this emergence of rings in $a_3$ in Figure \ref{fig12_hh_ring_dia}.
+The weak lateral stiffness of the CO terminated tip allows it to pivot around the center of the metallic front atom of the tip with an arm of $d=r_{Cu}+r_{CO}$ as displayed in Fig. \ref{fig12_hh_ring_dia}.

-Figure \ref{fig13_hh_ring_dia} (a) shows the evolution of third harmonics $a_3$ with decreasing distance at distance decrements of merely 6\,pm.
-Note that there is a slight tilt of about 0.5$^\circ$ in the $500\,\textrm{pm}\times 500\,\textrm{pm}$ scan frames - the top line is approximately 4\,pm closer than the bottom line, therefore $a_3$ becomes noticeable first at the bottom of Figure \ref{fig13_hh_ring_dia} (b).
-The third harmonics start to emerge at the hollow sites and evolve into ring-like structures for closer distances, in accordance with the model of their origin presented in Figure \ref{fig13_hh_ring_dia} (m) that shows that the diameters of the ring-like structures follow a simple geometric relation $(d_{\textrm{HH}}/2)^2 = r_{Cu+CO}^2-z^2$ plotted in Fig. \ref{fig13_hh_ring_dia} (n).
-Figure \ref{fig13_hh_ring_dia} (c) shows a high-resolution image of the third harmonic $a_3$ where the ring-like structures have a lateral distance of less than 20\,pm.
+Figure \ref{fig12_hh_ring_dia} (a) shows the evolution of third harmonics $a_3$ with decreasing distance at distance decrements of merely 6\,pm.
+Note that there is a slight tilt of about 0.5$^\circ$ in the $500\,\textrm{pm}\times 500\,\textrm{pm}$ scan frames - the top line is approximately 4\,pm closer than the bottom line, therefore $a_3$ becomes noticeable first at the bottom of Figure \ref{fig12_hh_ring_dia} (b).
+The third harmonics start to emerge at the hollow sites and evolve into ring-like structures for closer distances, in accordance with the model of their origin presented in Figure \ref{fig12_hh_ring_dia} (m) that shows that the diameters of the ring-like structures follow a simple geometric relation $(d_{\textrm{HH}}/2)^2 = r_{Cu+CO}^2-z\rq{}^2$ plotted in Fig. \ref{fig12_hh_ring_dia} (n).

+Figure \ref{fig13_a3_gen_width_ch} (a) shows a constant height image of the third harmonic $a_3$ at a close distance where the rings of adjacent unit cells merge, leaving a triangular local minimum at one of the two lattice sites A and B. The small width $\Delta x \approx$ 20\,pm of the roughly circular profile of $a_3$ shows that the distance dependence of $a_3$ at the hollow site plotted in Fig. \ref{fig13_a3_gen_width_ch} (b) even overestimates the $z$ width of $a_3$.
+With an estimate for the arm length $d$, we find a maximal deflection $\phi \approx 18^{\circ}$, and with the geometry considerations in Figure \ref{fig13_a3_gen_width_ch} (c) we find $\Delta z \approx \Delta x \times \tan{\phi} \approx 7$\,pm.